 We all snack between meals whether we are hungry, bored or just for habit, but are we snacking correctly?

 There is nothing wrong with a bite between meals, in fact snacking may be the missing ingredient that will help you reach your weight loss goals!
-How you ask?
+How I hear you ask?

-Well snacking doesn’t serve to replace a meal but by eating little and often and the right things this will satisfy you and keep you feeling fuller for longer.
-By eating at regular intervals your blood sugar levels (and therefore your energy levels) remain stable.
-Eating every few hours (especially fruits and veggies) can also help add extra nutrition that might be missing from other meals.
+Well snacking doesn't serve to replace a meal but by eating little and often and the right things this will satisfy you and keep you feeling fuller for longer.
+By eating at regular intervals your blood sugar levels (and therefore your energy levels) remain stable leaving you feeling energized and ready for the day ahead.
+Eating every few hours can also help add extra nutrition that might be missing from other meals.

 Munching between meals can actually reduce your overall caloric intake by curbing overeating at your next meal.
 By controlling later binging, snacking can help you stay on track.
 You can actually use this to your advantage, for example if you know you are going out for a meal with friends, by eating a healthy snack before you head out may stop you ordering a starter or a side dish.

 Mindless eating is often the downfall of many snackers.
-You may start with only a handful of your favourite crisps as a treat, only to finish the entire bag without even thinking about it.
-(Obviously, this example isn’t the healthy snacking that can help you reach your weight loss goals).
+You may start with only a handful of something, only to finish the entire packet without even thinking about it.

 Some tips to avoid grazing:

 Fill a small plate with your snack, and leave the kitchen.
 When your plate is empty, snack time is over.